Oakland Zoo

-The Oakland Zoo is a zoo located in the Grass Valley neighborhood of Oakland, California, United States.
+The Oakland Zoo is located in the Grass Valley neighborhood of Oakland, California, United States.
 Established on June 6, 1922, it is managed by the Conservation Society of California, a 501(c)(3) non-profit organization dedicated to the conservation of wildlife both locally and globally.
-The zoo is home to more than 850 native and exotic animals.
-It is recognized for its outstanding leadership in animal welfare, animal care, particularly its elephant care program, its rescue, rehabilitation and conservation programs and for its Leed-certified, 17,000-square-foot, state-of-the-art veterinary hospital—the largest wild animal veterinary facility in Northern California.
-Oakland Zoo is the recipient of numerous "Best of" awards, including 30 Best U.S. Zoos by U.S. News & World Report and "10 Best" by USA Today Reader’s Choice Awards.
+The zoo is home to more than 850 native and exotic animals and is a member of the Association of Zoos and Aquariums (AZA).

-On July 12, 2018, the Oakland Zoo opened the California Trail, focusing on the state's remarkable native wildlife—both past and present.